-Accessing consumer data is paramount to programmatic advertising, so adhering to these regulations remains a focus for brands and agencies.
-At this point, however, GDPR does not appear to be too disruptive to advertising.
+Access to consumer data is paramount to programmatic advertising, so adhering to these regulations remains a focus for brands and agencies.
+At this point, however, the impact of GDPR has been relatively minor" altogether..
 While there were concerns that these regulations would negatively impact consumer trust for brands, and a brand's own profitability, those concerns have been largely unfounded, according to industry interviews.
 Neither has there been a strong consumer backlash (in terms of inquiries or complaints) or an impact to profitability.
 "We thought it was going to be another Y2K and everything would go to pot.
-It turns out, the anticipation was worse than the reality," stated a Consumer Packaged Goods (CPG) executive.
+It turns out, the anticipation was worse than the reality," stated a CPG executive.